It is a commonly held belief that commercial, off-the-shelf (COTS) software is a better choice than custom software.

 With custom development, your business software grows with your business.

 5. When You Want To Reduce Total Cost of Ownership

-While the initial cost of COTS software is usually substantially lower compared to custom development, total cost of ownership (TOC) may be lower for custom software in the long term.
+While the initial cost of COTS software is usually substantially lower compared to custom development, the total cost of ownership (TOC) may be more economical for custom software in the long term.

 As well, vendors often bill for upgrades, and will only support old versions of COTS software for a limited time.
 Each upgrade may result in some downtime for the business, and there will be a loss of productivity while employees take training and get up to speed in using the new version of the software.
 This can affect the bottom line if it happens too often.